-One aspect that was noted in the study is the limited number of players in these rural settings.
+One aspect that was noted in the study is the limited number of players in the rural settings.
 Generally, most services are provided by the government, with very limited supplementation from other players particularly the private sector.
-For each of the studied villages, the nearest secondary school was actually a public/government school, signaling limited participation of private providers in secondary education in the rural areas in the country.
+For each of the studied villages, the nearest secondary school was actually a public school, signaling limited participation of private providers in secondary education in the rural areas.
+With regard to health services, the nearest reliable health facilities to the communities were either owned by the government or religious organizations.
+Religious organizations have been playing important role in reducing the gap in health services between what the government delivers to the community members and the actual needs of the communities.
+So the same for water services, TCRS installed a windmill in Kidarafa community, the only reliable source of water in the village.